Sydney knife attacker shot dead by police after killing six at shopping centre

 The lone knifeman attacked shoppers on Saturday afternoon at the Westfield shopping centre in the suburb of Bondi Junction in eastern Sydney.

-A female New South Wales Police inspector confronted the attacker on her own and shot him dead as he raised a knife and lunged at her.
+A female New South Wales Police inspector has been hailed as a hero after she confronted the attacker on her own and shot him dead as he raised a knife and lunged at her.

 Police said they had identified the attacker as a 40-year-old man who was known to them, but added that they do not think he was motivated by terrorism.